Combinatorics of Double Grothendieck Polynomials: Double Grothendieck Polynomials

 \begin{definition} A \emph{bounded circled Hecke factorization} is a circled Hecke factorization with $n+1$ factors such that all the elements in the $i^{th}$ factor are $\geq \circled{i}$.
 For instance, $\big(\circled{4}3\circled{2}1\big)\big(3\circled{3}\big)\big(43\circled{3}\big)\big(4\big)\big(\big)$ is a bounded circled Hecke factorization for the permutation $(5,1,4,3,2) \in S_5$.
 The \emph{$x$-weight} of a bounded circled Hecke factorization is the vector whose $i^{th}$ entry records the number of uncircled elements in its $i^{th}$ factor.
 The $x$-weight of the example above is $(2,1,2,1,0)$.
 The \emph{$y$-weight} of such a factorization is the vector whose $i^{th}$ entry records the number of circled entries that have some value $j$ and appear in some factor $k$ such that $j-k+1=i$.
 The $y$-weight of the example above is $(1,2,0,1,0)$. \end{definition}

 \begin{definition} A \emph{double Hecke factorization} is a factorization into an even number of factors where the first half of the factors are increasing in the order $1 < \cdots <n$ and the last half of the factors are decreasing in the order $1 < \cdots <n$.
-For example $(12)(13)|(21)(32)$ is a double Hecke factorization for $(4,3,2,1) \in S_4$, where we have drawn a ``$|$" between the left half and the right half of the factors for viewing convenience. \end{definition}
+For example $(12)(13)|(21)(32)$ is a double Hecke factorization for $(4,3,2,1) \in S_4$, where we have drawn a ``$|$" between the left half and the right half of the factors for viewing convenience.
+(Such factorizations are combinatorially equivalent to (non-reduced) pipe dreams as used to express double Grothendieck polynomials.
+See \cite{M16} for example.) \end{definition}

-\begin{definition} A \emph{bounded double Hecke factorization} is such a factorization into $2n+2$ factors where all elements in the $i^{th}$ factor to the right of center are $\geq i$ and all elements in the $i^{th}$ factor to the left of center are $\geq i$.
+\begin{definition} A \emph{bounded double Hecke factorization} is a double Hecke factorization into $2n+2$ factors where all elements in the $i^{th}$ factor to the right of center are $\geq i$ and all elements in the $i^{th}$ factor to the left of center are $\geq i$.
 For instance, $()(3)(2)(12)|(31)(32)(3)()$ is a bounded double Hecke factorization for the permutation $(4,3,2,1) \in S_4$.
 The \emph{$x$-weight} of a bounded or unbounded double Hecke factorization is the vector whose $i^{th}$ entry records the number of elements in the $i^{th}$ factor to the right of center.
 The $x$-weight of the example above is $(2,2,1,0)$.
 The \emph{$y$-weight} of a bounded or unbounded double Hecke factorization is the vector whose $i^{th}$ entry records the number of entries in the $i^{th}$ factor to the left of center.
 The $y$-weight of the example above is $(2,1,1,0)$. \end{definition}

 We will use the following notation: